 7. Are there any groups of patients that are not suitable for Cytopoint and/or Apoquel?

 Apoquel is not registered for use in dogs below one year old or in cats.
 Because of how it modulates the immune system, it may potentially increase susceptibility to infection and infestation and exacerbate tumour growths.
 We should not use it in dogs with severe infections, demodicosis, or active malignant cancers.

-In general, Cytopoint is safe to use in combinations with other medications including Apoquel, corticosteroids, NSAIDs, antibiotics, antifungals, and even with allergen specific immunotherapy.
+In general, Cytopoint is safe to use in combination with other medications including Apoquel, corticosteroids, NSAIDs, antibiotics, antifungals, and even with allergen-specific immunotherapy.

 8. Apoquel has been criticised for preventing JAKs from doing its job, suppressing the immune system and even causing cancer and other health conditions.
 What is your opinion on this?

-This has been quite the hot topic in the field of veterinary dermatology.
-There is now over 5 years of experience with the drug and a review of its safety recently showed no unexpected findings.
+This has been quite a hot topic in the field of veterinary dermatology.
+There are now over 5 years of experience with the drug and a review of its safety recently showed no unexpected findings.

 I think a lot of the concerns arise from the classification of Apoquel as an immunosuppressive drug whilst other similar human drugs fall under JAK inhibitors.
 When Apoquel first gained approval, the only drug class that it could be categorised under was as an immunosuppressant.

 Since then, several JAK inhibitors have been approved in human medicine and established as a class on their own.
 Label indication for Apoquel does warn that the drug may potentiate conditions, such as cancer and precautionary monitoring is advised.
 These are there as a result of Apoquel’s drug classification and not because specific studies have proven that its use has a direct effect on the development of cancer.
 In fact, there are works to reclassify the drug from an immunosuppressant to immunomodulatory as we speak.